armijnhemel/devicecode/doc/design_tui.md

 to represent these results.
 Depending on which element is the most important the data should be presented in a different way.

-An obvious way would be to have a tree, with brands at the top and device models as leafs, with perhaps an additional layer for the various wiki types that were parsed.
+An obvious way would be to have a tree, with brands as branches and device models as leafs, with perhaps an additional layer for the various wiki types that were parsed.